18F/handbook/docs/06-project-management/pm-training-doc.md

 We use [Resource Guru (RG)](https://civicactions.resourceguruapp.com/resources) for documenting which projects team members are on, as well as their availability.

-For a team member whose time is split between projects, RG can helps plan how much time should be allocated to each project.
+For a team member whose time is split between projects, RG helps plan how much time should be allocated to each project.

 ## <a name="scheduling-meetings"></a>Scheduling Meetings